DataDog/datadog-agent/docs/cluster-agent/HORIZONTAL_POD_AUTOSCALING.md

   Warning  FailedComputeMetricsReplicas  3s (x2 over 33s)  horizontal-pod-autoscaler  failed to get nginx.net.request_per_s external metric: unable to get external metric default/nginx.net.request_per_s/&LabelSelector{MatchLabels:map[string]string{kube_container_name: nginx,},MatchExpressions:[],}: unable to fetch metrics from external metrics API: the server is currently unable to handle the request (get nginx.net.request_per_s.external.metrics.k8s.io)
 ```

-Make sure the DCA is running, and the service exposing the port 443 which name is registered in the APIService are up.
+Make sure the Datadog Cluster Agent is running, and the service exposing the port 443 which name is registered in the APIService are up.

-- If you are not collecting the service tag from the DCA
+- If you are not collecting the service tag from the Datadog Cluster Agent
-Make sure the service map is available by exec'ing into the DCA pod and run:
+Make sure the service map is available by exec'ing into the Datadog Cluster Agent pod and run:
 `datadog-cluster-agent metamap`
-Then, make sure you have the same secret (or a 32 characters long) token referenced in the Agent and in the DCA.
+Then, make sure you have the same secret (or a 32 characters long) token referenced in the Agent and in the Datadog Cluster Agent.
-The best way to do this is to check the environment variables (just type `env` when in the Agent or the DCA pod).
+The best way to do this is to check the environment variables (just type `env` when in the Agent or the Datadog Cluster Agent pod).
 Then make sure you have the `DD_CLUSTER_AGENT_ENABLED` option turned on in the Node Agent's manifest.

 - Why am I not seeing the same value in Datadog and in Kubernetes?

 As Kubernetes autoscales your resources the current target is weighted by the number of replicas of the scaled Deployment.
-So the value returned by the DCA is fetched from Datadog and should be proportionally equal to the current target times the number of replicas.
+So the value returned by the Datadog Cluster Agent is fetched from Datadog and should be proportionally equal to the current target times the number of replicas.
 Example:
 ```
 data: